cfengine/documentation/language/testing_non_privelegded_user.markdown

-### 1.10 Testing as a non-privilieged user
+## Testing as a non-privilieged user

 One of the practical advantages of CFEngine is that you can test it without the need for root or administrator privileges.
-This is recommended for all new users of CFEngine 3.
+This is useful if you are concerned about manipulating important system files, but naturally limits the possibilities for what CFEngine is able to do.

 CFEngine operates with the notion of a work-directory.
 The default work directory for the `root` user is /var/cfengine (except on